About Criteo’s services

 The Network Advertising Initiative

-Criteo adheres to the Network Advertising Initiative Standards (NAI Code of Conduct, Mobile Application Code).
-NAI offers an online web opt-out platform to allow consumers to express their choices and provides general information related to privacy and Interest Based Advertising.
+Criteo Dynamic Retargeting adheres to the Network Advertising Initiative Standards (NAI Code of Conduct, Mobile Application Code).
+NAI offers an online web opt-out platform to allow consumers to express their choices, and provides general information related to privacy and Interest Based Advertising.

 The IAB Europe

 Criteo is a member of the European Digital Advertising Alliance (“EDAA”) and is in compliance the EDAA’s Self-Regulatory Principles.
-Criteo received independant data protection EDAA certification.
+Criteo Dynamic Retargeting received independent data protection EDAA certification.

 EDAA was founded by a European industry coalition representing advertisers, the advertising agency sector, the direct marketing sector, the advertising network sector and the media sector.